-5403 Preliminary Plan Submittals for Major Impact.
+5403 Preliminary Plan Submittals.

 - 5403.1 Preliminary Plan.
-If the proposed development is one of major impact as defined in this Code, and if the Planning Commission has approved a sketch plan for the proposed development, the applicant shall submit a preliminary plan consistent with these requirements. - A. The Planning Department shall determine the number of copies of the Preliminary Plan for department and agency review. - B. The Preliminary plan may relate to all or part of the area approved by the Sketch Plan. - C. Written submittals shall be bound in an order specified by the Planning Department. - 5403.2 Relationship to Sketch Plan.
+The Planning Commission has approved a sketch plan for the proposed development, the applicant shall submit a preliminary plan consistent with these requirements. - A. The Planning Department shall determine the number of copies of the Preliminary Plan for department and agency review. - B. The Preliminary plan may relate to all or part of the area approved by the Sketch Plan. - C. Written submittals shall be bound in an order specified by the Planning Department. - 5403.2 Relationship to Sketch Plan.
 If the Preliminary Plan represents significant variations from the approved Sketch Plan, those variations shall be clearly identified and described.
 If variations from the approved Sketch Plan substantially change the impact of the project, the applicant may be required to file, and obtain approval of, an amended Sketch Plan.